felixgborrego/sbt-spark-ec2-plugin/README.md

 ## Usage

-This will create an assemlby jar and submit the jar to the Ec2 Spark cluster (setting up the cluster if it doesn't exist)
+This will create an assembly jar and submit the jar to the Ec2 Spark cluster (setting up the cluster if it doesn't exist)

 ```scala
 sbt sparkLaunchCluster